When art meets coffee, it creates Coffee Design:

 Coffee Sponge, Tiramisu and Sacher scomposta are Coffee Design products featuring predominantly liquid ingredients which, once cooked in the microwave, puff up to create soft and versatile textures for coffee-based recipes.

 2014 saw the creation of Lavazza Coffetails, two products conceived to introduce coffee to the cocktail world in a creative way.
-Using traditional Italian flavors, such as almond milk and amarena, the Coffetails are served on a cardstock of circular shapes and contrasting colors, making them an authentic design object.
+Using traditional Italian flavours, such as almond milk and amarena, the Coffetails are served on a cardstock of circular shapes and contrasting colours, making them an authentic design object.
 This arrangement allows the product’s various components to be served separately, so consumers can put them together immediately prior to serving.
 The result is a perfect combination of the coffee ritual and innovation in the cocktail world!
 Both the name and brand of the cocktails have been registered and are served under the Lavazza label at numerous events.

-A 2005 project between Lavazza and Michelin-starred chef Ferran Adrià, the "cappuccino bite" is a freeze-dried mousse that looks like a cookie and melts in the mouth.
+A 2005 project between Lavazza and Michelin-starred chef Ferran Adrià, the "cappuccino bite" is a freeze-dried mousse that looks like a biscuit and melts in the mouth.
 It is already on the launch pad in French Guiana toward the International Space Station.

-Central to the recipe is the liquid coffee center achieved through Ferran Adrià’s reverse spherification process.
+Central to the recipe is the liquid coffee centre achieved through Ferran Adrià’s reverse spherification process.
 The base is a salted coffee crumble, where the coffeesphere sits wrapped in white chocolate and coffee cream.
 On cutting, you discover the sweet surprise of textures and flavours.

 These three small, crispy meringues were created using Lavazza instant coffee (a very high-quality, soluble coffee).
 Served alongside the classic espresso cup, they turn a ‘must’ like espresso into a real coffee-design experience.

 Terrain de café, a creative idea developed by the Lavazza Training Center, pays homage to the most prestigious tournament on red clay.
-A hazelnut ganache is smothered in coffee and its orange color pays tribute to the Roland Garros clay court.
+A hazelnut ganache is smothered in coffee and its orange colour pays tribute to the Roland Garros clay court.
 The coffee layer is prepared by developing a new savoury crumble in which 30% of the dough is made from extracted coffee grounds.
 The tennis ball placed on this pitch is nothing less than a hazelnut praline in white chocolate and lemon by G. Gobino.

 This product recreates macchiato coffee as an espresso jelly with cream pearls.
 The latter are created using a caviar maker which, using liquid cream, releases the product into a nitrogen brewer.
-The low temperature (-320.8°F), turns the cream into small white pearls whose taste and texture are a magical contrast to the coffee jelly. it is an imaginative reinvention of macchiato coffee in which the espresso is a soft jelly.
+The low temperature (-196°c), turns the cream into small white pearls whose taste and texture are a magical contrast to the coffee jelly. it is an imaginative reinvention of macchiato coffee in which the espresso is a soft jelly.
 The liquid nitrogen transforms the liquid cream into icy pearls which complete the recipe with an enjoyable contrast of textures and temperatures.